Skatterbrainz/WelcomeToEarth/chapter4.md

 The object, gleaming with a skin of mirror-like silver, looked more like a blob of mercury than a hard object.

 As it neared the surface of endless fields of wheat, about a mile off of the nearest road, it pushed up an enormous cloud of dust and debris in all directions.
 Eventually, the fog dissipated.
-THe object was motionless, as if it had landed on legs, but it had no legs or visible support of any kind.
-It was levetating completely still.
+The object was motionless, as if it had landed on legs, but like a politician's rationale, it had no legs.
+Nor any visible support of any kind.
+It was levitating completely still.

 A hatch opened beneath, and three creatures floated out slowly in a sequential fashion.
 The crowds began forming along the road and nearby farms.
 Some spectators leaning out through their combines, some standing beside their tractors and trucks.
 Others climbed atop the bails of hay, or just wandered out into the wheat fields, not caring about bumping into a jackrabbit.